 This is exactly the purpose of this article.
 So, let’s get started.

-What Causes of VPN disconnecting frequently?
+What Causes of VPN disconnecting frequently in New Zealand?

 If the client doesn’t receive the ping packet from the server for a period of 120 seconds or more, it assumes that the server is unavailable and disconnects from it.
 This happens because the ping packets are either lost or blocked on the path between your device or server.
 This can be caused by an unreliable internet connection or any hardware or software router filtering these packets.